-To ensure the SDN rules can be delivered to the right controller, the SDN Rule Distributer should have a full map of the SDN networks.
-As can be seen in Fig. 3, the SDN Rule Distributer stores a local copy of network device lists for all the SDN controllers.
-In this paper, we use OpenFlow to build up SDN networks.
-When we dynamically update OpenFlow rules, it may cause inconsistencies [19,23] at OpenFlow devices.
-A lot of research has been done on verifying the consistency of OpenFlow rules.
-Consider SDN rules consistency is not our research focus, we assume this problem is well solved in our design.
+To ensure the SDN rules can be delivered to their destination correctly, the SDN Rule Distributer should have a full picture of the SDN networks.
+As can be seen in Figure 3, the SDN Rule Distributer stores a local copy of network device lists for all SDN controllers.
+Through the local copy of network device lists, the SDN Rule Distributer knows how to distribute SDN rules to correct SDN controllers.